3D-FRONT-FUTURE/3D-FUTURE-AI-Challenge-Baseline/reconstruction/README.md

 score: 65.7445, chamfer distance: 0.2149, mean_f_score: 42.2322
 ```
 This baseline is different from the one in leaderboard.
 If you want to generate results similar to ours in leaderboard, please refer to [Pixel2mesh](https://github.com/nywang16/Pixel2Mesh)

+## Acknowledgements
+We borrow codes and pre-trained models from [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) to develop our baseline.